-The EWH Institute programs are designed for anyone from early university through current professionals in STEM fields with an interest in learning and applying hands-on troubleshooting skills in a high need, but very low-resource setting.
-If you have fulfilled all of the course requirements, it's OK if you're not an engineer.
+The Summer Institutes are designed for anyone from early university through early professionals in STEM fields with an interest in learning and applying hands-on troubleshooting skills in a high need, but very low resource setting.
+If you have fulfilled all of the academic requirements, it's okay if you're not an engineer.
 We’ve hosted participants with a wide variety of academic backgrounds, and non-engineering majors have proven equally capable at troubleshooting in these settings with the proper training.

 Are the Summer Institutes only for undergraduates?

 The Summer Institutes are open to undergraduates, graduate students, and professionals who fulfill the program requirements.
 While most of our accepted applicants are enrolled in undergraduate programs, about 10-15% are graduate students or professionals.

 What is EWH looking for in a participant?
 How do GPA and academic background factor into the selection process?

 Because the Institutes are such unique programs situated in challenging, cross-cultural contexts, GPA will not be a major consideration.
 We are most interested in participants who are mature, dedicated problem solvers, and who are able to work in dynamic group settings.

 I will not have completed the requirements at the time of application, but I will have completed them by the start of the program.
 Can I still apply?

 Yes!
 You just need to indicate this on your application or submit a transcript that shows your upcoming classes.